jiesutd/NCRFpp/README.md

 NCRF++ supports designing the neural network structure through configuration file.
 The program can run in two status; training and decoding. (sample configuration and data have been included in this repository)

 In training status:
-`python main.py --status train --config demo.train.config`
+`python main.py --config demo.train.config`

 In decoding status:
-`python main.py --status decode --config demo.decode.config`
+`python main.py --config demo.decode.config`

 The configuration file controls the network structure, I/O, training setting and hyperparameters.
 Details are list here: